-Michael Grimaldi, President and CEO of GM Daewoo and Vice President of General Motors talks about the significance of General Motors Daewoo Auto & Technology (GMDAT) to General Motors.
-This was an hour long chat that I have cut down into five minutes.
+Michael Grimaldi, President, and CEO of GM Daewoo and Vice President of General Motors talk about the significance of General Motors Daewoo Auto & Technology (GMDAT) to General Motors.
+This was an hour-long chat that I have cut down into five minutes.

 Some interesting facts from Korea:

 I was talking to a person yesterday that was surprised to find out that Hyundai and Kia are Korean-built cars.
 They thought they were built in Japan.
 You can imagine their surprise when they found out that General Motors made cars in Korea.

 Korea is the fourth largest country in car sales in the Asia Pacific group.
 When manufacturers talk about Asia Pacific (AP), they don’t just mean China and Japan.

 The Asia Pacific is made up of seven countries:

 When I lived in Japan the yen was 360 to the dollar.
 Today it is almost equal, dollar to dollar.
 People know that Japan is expensive, but Seoul trades places with London and Moscow for one of the top three most expensive cities in the world.
 One journalist had a tall Starbucks mocha that would normally cost about $3 in the States.
 In Seoul, the same size mocha cost almost $6.

 General Motors Daewoo Auto & Technology (GMDAT) was established on October 17, 2002.
 GMDAT sprung out of the bankruptcy of Daewoo.
 Fifty-one percent of GMDAT is owned by General Motors, with creditors owning 28 percent, Suzuki owning eleven percent, and Shanghai Auto (SAIC) owning 10 percent.
 Certain assets were purchased from the bankruptcy sale, not the entire company, according to Grimaldi.